-For this reason, taking high doses of B12 is not necessary for people without an increased need.
+For this reason, taking high doses of B12 does not benefit people without an increased need.

 Although supplemental B12 is required for people with an increased need for this vitamin, it’s unnecessary for those without a deficiency to take high doses.

 B12 is an important nutrient that is popularly used as a nutritional supplement, even by those without a B12 deficiency.

 Though doses of up to 2,000 mcg of vitamin B12 are considered safe, it’s best to speak to a doctor to find out whether taking a supplement is necessary.

 Most people can fill their B12 needs through a healthy diet.
 Some, such as older adults or those with certain dietary restrictions, should consider talking with their doctor about supplementation.